-Goal lists were inspired by the book Traction and EOS (Entrepreneurial Operating System) with their weekly scorecards and quarterly rocks concepts.
+Goal lists were inspired by the book Traction and the EOS (Entrepreneurial Operating System) with their weekly scorecards and quarterly rocks concepts.
 We built BrightGauge Goals to help companies take being data-driven to the highest level.
 Goals can help your teams track their objectives by keeping individuals and teams accountable and aligned.

 Create a Goal List